e2eelab/e2ee-security-whitepaper/index.md

 ##### ‌Remove members

-When some group members are removed, the group member who makes the changed event will generate a new seed secret and send to other remained group members via one- to-one session, so that all of the remained group members will rebuild group sessions, including outbound and inbound.
+When some group members are removed, the group member who makes the changed event will generate a new seed secret and send to other remained group members via one-to-one session, so that all of the remained group members will rebuild group sessions, including outbound and inbound.
 As a result, all outbound and inbound group sessions will be renewed, and the removed group members has no information about the updated group sessions.

 ## E2EE Protocols‌